 - Try to get into the habit of weighing butter instead of adding it to measuring cups or using the guide on the package.
 It’s more accurate to use a scale.

 About American Sticks of Butter:

-- In the US, butter is mainly sold in 1/2 pound or pound packages, and in the packages, the butter is split into wrapped sticks weighing 1/4 pound (110g) each, which also equals 1/2 cup.
+- In the US, butter is mainly sold in 1/2 pound or pound packages, which is split into wrapped sticks weighing 1/4 pound (110g) each, which also equals 1/2 cup.

 - The wrapping on each stick also has marks showing tablespoon measurements.
-There are 8 tablespoons in a stick.
+There are eight tablespoons in a stick.

 Tips on baking with Butter

 - When working with butter that’s been defrosted, don’t defrost it in a microwave.
 A microwave will destroy the emulsion.
 Instead, cut it into chunks and leave it out until it’s cold but workable.